 After being dispersed or reflected by an optical element in the GWA, the NIRSpec beam enters the camera (CAM), the third and final TMA.
-These CAM optics focus the collimated and dispersed beam onto the FPA, which contains two closely spaced detectors.
+These CAM optics focus the collimated and dispersed beam onto the FPA, which contains 2 closely spaced detectors.

 Note that the exact plate scale varies over the field because of the optical distortions caused by the OTE and the TMAs.

 Dorner, B., Giardino, G., Ferruit, et al. 2016, A&A 592, A113

 A model-based approach to the spatial and spectral calibration of NIRSpec onboard JWST